pinardemetci/pinardemetci.github.io/updates.md

  </tr>
 <tr>
   <td class='col-md-3'><strong>27 March 2026</strong></td>
-  <td>My BSRP intern, <a href="https://www.broadinstitute.org/bios/erica-brown">Erica Brown</a>, accepted a PhD  admitted to the Statistics PhD Program at the University of Michigan!
+  <td>My BSRP intern, <a href="https://www.broadinstitute.org/bios/erica-brown">Erica Brown</a>, accepted her admissions offer to the Statistics PhD program at the University of Michigan!
 Super thrilled! </td>
  </tr>
 <tr>
   <td class='col-md-3'><strong>18 March 2026</strong></td>
-  <td>Gave an invited talk at <a href="https://www.wias-berlin.de/workshops/OTNoise2026/">the Workshop on Optimal Transport and Noise: OT meets (S)PDEs</a> organized by <a href="https://www.wias-berlin.de/">the Weierstrass Institute for Applied Analysis and Stochastics (WIAS @ Berlin) </a> on “Learning the drivers of continuous-time cell state and tissue-state dynamics via multi-marginal flow matching and OT”. </td>
+  <td>Gave an invited talk at <a href="https://www.wias-berlin.de/workshops/OTNoise2026/">the Workshop on Optimal Transport and Noise: OT meets (S)PDEs</a> organized by <a href="https://www.wias-berlin.de/">the Weierstrass Institute for Applied Analysis and Stochastics (WIAS @ Berlin) </a> on <em>“Learning the drivers of continuous-time cell state and tissue-state dynamics via multi-marginal flow matching and OT”.</em> </td>
  </tr>
  <tr>
 </tr>